loomnetwork/loom-sdk-documentation/docs/transfer-gateway.md

 }
 ```

-Your DAppChain ERC721 contract must provide a public `mint` method to allow the DAppChain Gateway
+Your DAppChain ERC721 contract must provide a public `mintToGateway` method to allow the DAppChain
-to mint tokens that are transferred from Ethereum:
+Gateway to mint tokens that are transferred from Ethereum:

 ```solidity
 pragma solidity ^0.4.24;